denniskigen/ampath-forms/pages/docs/core-concepts/questions.md

   }
   ```

 - `questionInfo`: You can specify helper text for the question here.
 When specified, a question mark icon gets displayed to the right of the question label.
 When you hover over it, the information you entered gets displayed as a tooltip.
+This is useful for providing additional context to the user about a question.

   ![Question info tooltip](/screens/question-info-tooltip.webp)